MultiSafepay/docs/content/integrations/mijnwebwinkel.md

 # Installation and configuration

-✅ &nbsp; **Tip!** We recommend first installing the plugin in a test environment, following the Mijnwebwinkel installation procedure.
+&nbsp; **💡 Tip!** We recommend first installing the plugin in a test environment, following the Mijnwebwinkel installation procedure.
 Always make a backup.

 1. Sign in to your Mijnwebwinkel <<glossary:backend>>.
 2. Go to **Online orders** > **Payment method** > **MultiSafepay**.